Turfjs/turf/README.md

 ###jenks

 Takes a set of features, a property name, and the desired number of breaks and outputs an array of natural breaks.
-This classification can be used in the contour function or for theming.
+This classification can be used in the isolines function or the isobands function, or for theming.

 ```javascript
 var t = require('turf')